Healthy eating when you’re at home and in control of your environment can be relatively straight forward.

 - Can control appetite (if eaten 20 mins pre-meal)

-3. SNACKS AS TOP-UPS
+3. HEALTHY SNACKS ON THE GO AS TOP-UPS

 One of the most dangerous things to do is to leave the house when you’re hungry.

 But with the busy lifestyles we have, sometimes it happens.
-By taking healthy snacks with you (i.e. a small packet of nuts) you’re keeping yourself ‘topped up’ in the event you get an attack of the munchies.
+By taking healthy high protein snacks with you (i.e. a small packet of nuts) you’re keeping yourself ‘topped up’ in the event you get an attack of the munchies.

 This is also particularly useful when at work.
 Keeping healthy (non-perishable) options in your desk i.e. nuts, oatcakes, biltong.
 This is an effective way to avoid that tasty plate of muffins calling your name…